-Are you getting ready to apply to colleges using the Common Application?
-If you are, it’s essential to understand how to report your GPA.
-The Common App requires students to report their GPA on a specific scale, which might need clarification because different high schools use different GPA scales.
-This guide will explain the basics of GPA scale reporting to help you accurately present your academic accomplishments.
+The Common Application is a convenient way to apply to multiple colleges at once, but since so many schools will get this information, it’s even more important that everything is accurate, including your GPA.
+The Common App requires students to report their GPA on a specific scale that may be different from your high school’s, which could get confusing.
+This guide will explain the basics of GPA scale reporting on the Common App to help you accurately present your academic accomplishments.

 What is the GPA scale on the Common App?

-The GPA Scale on the Common App is a standard way of measuring academic achievement in the U.S. It typically ranges from 0.0 to 4.0, but some schools use scales up to 5.0 or even higher.
+The GPA Scale on the Common App is part of the Education Section, and it reflects US standards for measuring academic performance .
+The standard GPA scale ranges from 0.0 to 4.0, but some schools use scales up to 5.0 or even higher.
 The scale you report on the Common App must reflect the system your high school uses.

 Why is the GPA Scale Important?

-Why does the GPA scale matter?
-Colleges use GPAs to assess your academic performance relative to other students.
+Colleges use GPAs to assess your academic performance relative to other students, so it’s important that the colleges understand your high school’s GPA scale.
 A higher GPA indicates solid academic abilities and a good work ethic.
 However, a 4.0 GPA at one school might mean something different than a 4.0 at another due to different weighting systems or scales.
-Hence, reporting your GPA accurately on the Common App ensures colleges understand your academic context.
+Therefore, you need to report your GPA accurately on the Common App to make sure colleges understand your academic context.

 Types of GPA Scales

-Different types of GPA scales can be confusing.
+Different schools have different GPA scales, and it can be confusing.
 Let’s break them down:

 Unweighted GPA: This scale does not consider the difficulty of your courses.
-A 4.0 is the highest, indicating straight A’s, regardless of whether those A’s are in regular or honors classes.
+On an unweighted GPA scale, 4.0 is the highest GPA possible, and you don’t get extra points for taking honors or AP classes.

 Weighted GPA: This scale accounts for course difficulty.
-Advanced Placement (AP), International Baccalaureate (IB), and honors classes can have extra weight, allowing GPAs to exceed 4.0.
+Advanced Placement (AP), International Baccalaureate (IB), and honors classes can have extra weight, allowing GPA to exceed 4.0.
+In many schools, an honors class can earn you an extra half point on your GPA, and an AP/IB course adds a full point.

 Bonus: Do Colleges Look at Weighted or Unweighted GPAs?
 Learn more here!